 Budget manufacturer Hisense already makes one of the cheapest 4K tellies on the market, and has some 22 new models planned for unveiling at CES 2016.
 Thrifty thrill-seekers take note.

 And let’s not forget streaming.
 Both YouTube and Netflix have sent senior figures (Chief Business Officer and CEO respectively) to make keynote speeches at CES, so perhaps we’ll get some indication as to the future plans of these two major players in the streaming market.
+Better still, TP Vision has managed to wrangle a deal with Amazon Prime Instant Video that’ll see the latter’s content streamed to Philips TVs – in 4K, no less.

 Hi-fi and audio